hellerve/blog/wip/On_API_Updates.md

 Sometimes API changes make my day, namely when they enable me to refactor a historically gnarly bit of code to a cleaner, more efficient, and shorter version of itself.
-Alas, library maintainers do not always agree with me in terms of what needs to be changed and sometimes they decide to make my life a little bit harder.
-The particularly nasty thing is that I can't always object to their changes, because they might make perfect sense in other contexts, it just breaks my one weird use case.
-Today is such a day, and so I shall tell you a story of sorrow and woe.
+Alas, library maintainers do not always agree with me in terms of what needs to be changed.
+Sometimes they decide to make my life a little bit harder.
+The particularly nasty thing is that I can't always object to their changes, because they might make perfect sense in other contexts, they just break my one weird use case.
+Today is such a day, so I shall tell you a story of sorrow and woe.

 ## The use case